During my road trip around Spain in a campervan I was fortunate enough to visit a friend in Málaga.

 Which, on reflection, was exactly the best way possible to spend the weekend.

-So, if you ever find yourself Málaga way – which you should – then here is a smattering of ideas, both sightseeing and gastronomical, to whet your appetite.
+If you ever find yourself Málaga way – which I highly recommend you do – then here is a smattering of ideas, both sightseeing and gastronomical, to whet your appetite.

 Our day began with a walk along Marques de Larios, the paved pedestrianised heart of the city.
 The large main square, Plaza Constitution, offers a generous variety of cafés and bars that allows you to sit and people watch at any time of the day or night.